Learn Chess Openings in 30 Days: Pick-Learn-Drill-Improve

 Disclosure: ChessAtlas is our product.
 This framework works with any tool (Lichess Studies + Chessdriller, Chessable, Anki, Chessbook); we just happen to build one.
 Readers should weigh the perspective accordingly.

-Most club-level games are decided before move 15.
+Most club-level games are decided in the opening or early middlegame.
 Without a working repertoire, you spend the opening guessing.
 With one, you reach middlegames where you already know the plan.
-This guide is a structured 30-day plan to go from zero repertoire (or a scattered one) to 8-12 confident moves per line, for one White opening and two Black defenses.
+This guide is a structured 30-day chess opening study plan to go from zero repertoire (or a scattered one) to 8-12 confident moves per line, for one White opening and two Black defences.

 Prerequisites